-Yaz Lancaster (b.
-1996) is a violinist, composer & poet based in Brooklyn, NY.
-They are interested in the performance of New/contemporary music, collaboration, community building & the representation of minorities in art.
+Yaz Lancaster is a performer-composer & poet based in Brooklyn, NY.
+They are primarily interested in the performance of new/contemporary works, collaboration, community building & the representation of minorities in art.

-Always interested in expanding their musical capabilities, Yaz performs in a wide variety of settings.
-As a violinist, they have participated in orchestras (NYU & the non-profit Orchestra Amadeus), multiple chamber ensembles, NYU Baroque Ensemble & dance, NYU Contemporary Music Ensemble, musicals, operas, studio recording sessions (for albums of various genres & filmscoring) & frequently perform/collaborate on new compositions (most notably through the NYU Composers’ Collective).
-In the summer of 2016, Yaz was invited on fellowship to the Miami Music Festival where they participated in the Orchestral, Opera & Conductors’ Institutes, & studied with Yuriy Bekker & Gary Levinson.
-Recently, they participated in the 2018 New Music on the Point festival (NMOP) where they performed works/were coached by Ted Hearne & George Lewis as well as works by emerging participant-composers, & had the opportunity to perform with members of JACK Quartet, percussionist Jan Williams & ICE soprano Tony Arnold.
-Yaz performs as a tenor/lead steel pan player with the NYU steel band under Josh Quillen, and is also a member of indie R&B band SARIAN where they provide violin, synthesizer & back-up vocals.
-They have an electric bass & enjoy playing Mitski covers alone in their room until they are able to one day form a Mitski cover band.
-Notable performance/recording venues include: Honolulu Theatre (HI), Pálffy Palác (Prague), Skirball Theatre (NYC), New World Symphony (FL), Mercury Lounge (NYC), House of Yes (NYC), Carriage House Studio (CT), Grand Street Studio (NYC), James L. Dolan Recording Studio (NYC), Clive Davis Institute (NYC), New Women Space (NYC) & Skywalker Sound (CA).
+Always looking to expand their musical capabilities, Yaz performs in a wide variety of settings.
+As a violinist, they have performed in orchestras, chamber ensembles, NYU Baroque Ensemble, contemporary ensembles, musical and opera pits, studio sessions for various genres of artists, & they frequently perform new compositions.
+In the summer of 2016, Yaz was a fellow at the Miami Music Festival, where they participated in the Orchestral, Opera & Conductors’ Institutes.
+In 2018, Yaz participated in the New Music on the Point festival as a violinist where they performed works/were coached by Ted Hearne & George Lewis, as well as works by emerging composer participants, & they had the opportunity to perform with members of JACK Quartet, percussionist Jan Williams & ICE soprano Tony Arnold.
+Yaz also performs on tenor steel pan with the NYU steel band under Josh Quillen, & is a member of the indie R&B band SARIAN where they provide violin, synthesizer & back-up vocals.
+Notable performance & recording venues include: Honolulu Theatre (HI), Palffy Palac (Prague, CZ), Skirball Theater (NYC), New World Symphony (FL), House of Yes (NYC), Skywalker Sound (CA), Carriage House Studio (CT) & Grand Street Studio (NYC).

-As a poet, Yaz has been published both in print & online in sources like Potluck Magazine, the Minetta Review & Dion Ys Us, as well as in three self-published chapbooks: Big and Small and Black (2016), Sunshowers (2017) & small forms (2017).
-Of Yaz's work, National Book Award winner Terrance Hayes writes '[their] poetry displays a terrific mix of invention.
-Impressive metaphor and imagery appear amid formal experimentation… the poems balance a meditative solitude with speculative musing about human interaction and intimacy.'
+Yaz has been published in both print & online sources like Potluck Magazine, Minetta Review & Dion Ys Us, as well as in three self-published chapbooks: Big and Small and Black (2016), Sunshowers (2017) & small forms (2017).
+Of their work, National Book Award winner Terrance Hayes writes “[their] poetry displays a terrific mix of invention.
+Impressive metaphor and imagery appear amid formal experimentation… the poems balance a meditative solitude with speculative musing about human interaction and intimacy.”
 Yaz acted as the director of the 2017 & 2018 NYU Words & Sounds concerts, in which new musical works inspired by/incorporating poetry & other written text were premiered.
-This type of collaboration is very meaningful to them, as they frequently write poems to be set by composers.
-They are currently writing for an upcoming project for violin + electronics with Zachary Seely.
+This type of collaboration is very meaningful to them, as they frequently write poems to be set by composers (most notably their collaboration with NYC-based composer Sebastian Zel).
+They are currently working on upcoming collaborative projects with composer Zachary Seely & poet Myles Golden.